 Comparing Medicare Plans

-There are different parts of Medicare to choose from: Part A, Part B, Part C, and Part D. The ultimate decision will be to decide if you want an Original Medicare Plan (Part A and B) or a Medicare Advantage Plan (Part C).
+There are different parts of Medicare to choose from: Part A, Part B, Part C, and Part D. The ultimate decision will be to decide if you want an Original Medicare Plan (Part A and B) with a Medicare supplement plan or a Medicare Advantage Plan (Part C).
 Part D provides prescription drug coverage and is usually offered with a Medicare Advantage plan, but you will need to enroll in a Part D plan if you choose Original Medicare.

 Comparing Medicare Advantage Plans